jmrichardson/tuneta/README.md

   </a>
 </p>

 TuneTA optimizes technical indicators using [distance correlation](https://towardsdatascience.com/introducing-distance-correlation-a-superior-correlation-metric-d569dc8900c7) to a user defined target variable.
-Indicator parameter(s) are selected using KMeans clustering to avoid "peak" or "lucky" values.
+Indicator parameter(s) are selected using clustering techniques to avoid "peak" or "lucky" values.
 The set of tuned indicators can further be reduced by choosing the most correlated with the target while minimizing correlation with each other.
 TuneTA maintains its state to add all tuned indicators to multiple data sets (train, validation, test).

 ### Features

-* Given financial prices (OHLCV) and a target variable such as return, TuneTa optimizes the parameter(s) of each technical indicator using distance correlation to the target variable.
-Distance correlation captures linear and non-linear strength versus the widely used Pearson correlation.
+* Given financial prices (OHLCV) and a target variable such as return, TuneTA optimizes the parameter(s) of each technical indicator using distance correlation to the target variable.
+Distance correlation captures both linear and non-linear strength.
-* Optimal indicator parameters are selected in a multi-step clustering process to avoid values which are not consistent with neighboring values providing a more robust selection than many other optimization frameworks.
+* Optimal indicator parameters are selected in a multi-step clustering process to avoid values which are not consistent with neighboring values providing a more robust selection.
-* Selects top X indicators with the least correlation to each other.
+* Selects indicators with the least correlation to each other.
 This is helpful for machine learning models which generally perform better with minimal feature intercorrelation.
-* Persist state to generate identical indicators on multiple datasets (train, validation, test)
+* Persists state to generate identical indicators on multiple datasets (train, validation, test)
-* Early stopping
 * Correlation report of target and features
 * Parallel processing
 * Supports technical indicators produced from the following packages.
 See config.py for indicators supported.
   * [Pandas TA](https://github.com/twopirllc/pandas-ta)
   * [TA-Lib](https://github.com/mrjbq7/ta-lib)
   * [FinTA](https://github.com/peerchemist/finta)
+* Early stopping

 ### Overview

-TuneTA simplifies the process of optimizing technical indicators while avoiding "peak" values, and selecting the best with minimal correlation between each other (optional).
+TuneTA simplifies the process of optimizing many technical indicators while avoiding "peak" values, and selecting the best with minimal correlation between each other (optional).
 At a high level, TuneTA performs the following steps:

 1. For each indicator, [Optuna](https://optuna.org) searches for the parameter(s) which maximize its correlation to the user defined target (for example, next day return).
 2. After the specified Optuna trials are complete, a 3-step KMeans clustering method is used to select the optimal parameter(s):